run-pineflow/pineflow/docs/index.rst

 ============================================
-Welcome to Pineflow documentation!
+Welcome to Beekeeper documentation!
 ============================================

-Pineflow is a data framework to load any data in one line of code and connect with AI applications.
+Beekeeper is a data framework to load any data in one line of code and connect with AI applications.

 .. toctree::
     :caption: API Components